 - Normal, full-rate clocking

 - Normal, half-rate clocking

 - Multiplexed

+- Demultiplexed

-- Demultiplexed - Demultiplexed, half-rate clocking.
+- Demultiplexed, half-rate clocking.

-Note: For RDI drivers, only the two first alternatives are available.
-For the J-Trace driver, the available alternatives depend on the device you are using.
+Note: For the J-Trace driver, the available alternatives depend on the device you are using.

 Trace buffer size

 Specify the size of the trace buffer.
 By default, the number of trace frames is 0xFFFF.
 For ARM7/9 the maximum number is 0xFFFFF, and for Cortex-M3 the maximum number is 0x3FFFFF.